 What is OLED?

 OLED stands for organic light-emitting diode.
-Very simply put, OLEDs are made with organic compounds that light up when fed electricity – hence the term emissive display.
+Simply put, OLEDs are made with organic compounds that can light up individually when fed electricity — hence the term emissive display.
 A single OLED is the size of one pixel, so it takes millions of them lighting up and shutting off independently to fill your TV screen.
 Because of this flexibility, when an OLED TV’s pixels are shut off, they are completely off and appear completely black.
 While QLED TVs can be made very thin, OLED TVs can be made even thinner, and can even be flexible.